TracedPoints/blackout-ss/README.md

 #### This executor is banned in almost every serverside.
 Your Lucky To Have It!

 ## [2.]
 Script Hub
 #### This hub has many rare scripts, rare serversides, and so much more!
-IT EVEN HAS A SHUTDOWN AND SLock Which Are Banned FROM SO MANY SERVERSIDES AND YOU HAVE IT :D
+SOON TO HAVE A SHUTDOWN AND SLock Which Are Banned FROM SO MANY SERVERSIDES :D

 ## [3.]
 Dragify v2.3
 #### Dragify Is A UI Library That Is Used To Make The RoBlox Drag Method Depricated, It's recommended To Use This If You Use The Source.